 This procedure is used by the NEF to send MBS session status events notifications for a multicast or a broadcast session to a previously subscribed AF.

-In order to send an MBS Session status events notification, the NEF shall send a Nnef_MBSSession_StatusNotify request to the AF using the HTTP POST method, with the request body including the MbsSessionStatusNotif data structure.
+In order to send an MBS Session status events notification, the NEF shall send a Nnef_MBSSession_StatusNotify request to the AF using the HTTP POST method, with the request body including the MbsSessionStatusNotif data structure that shall contain:

+- within the "eventList" attribute, the list of MBS session events to be reported, encoded via the MbsSessionEventReportList data structure that shall contain;

+- within the "eventReportList" attribute, one or several individual MBS session event report(s), with each one of them encoded within the MbsSessionEventReport data structure that shall contain:

-Upon reception of this notification request, the AF shall acknowledge its successful reception by sending a Nnef_MBSSession_StatusNotify response message with an HTTP "204 No Content" status code.
+- within the "broadcastDelStatus" attribute, the broadcast delivery status (e.g. MBS session is ACTIVATED or TERMINATED), when the "eventType" attribute is set to "BROADCAST_DELIVERY_STATUS".Upon reception of this notification request, the AF shall acknowledge its successful reception by sending a Nnef_MBSSession_StatusNotify response message with an HTTP "204 No Content" status code.

 Editor's note: Error cases and the related MBS responses are FFS.